 the roadway, the only entry may be 11 - Motor vehicle in traffic.
 When more then one event is entered, check boxes are provided to identify the single most A crash may involve an initial event, such as 1 - Ran off roadway, and an indication of what was struck, such as 29 - Traffic signal.
-Or, if two units collide on severe event for each unit.
+Or, if two units collide on diagram and narrative are required. severe event for each unit.
 For a Type A crash, this information may replace a diagram and narrative.
 However, if event information is not provided, a